Ericclck/FinancialDataStructureAndMetaLabeling-Section1-/README.md

 ## Data Consolidation and Model Calibration

 To reduce the number of trades (and consequently, commissions), I consolidated 5 days of tick data into one sample.
 This approach, however, created challenges with the Triple Barriers method, particularly with the horizontal and vertical barriers.
-After addressing these issues, the mean return improved but remained insufficient to cover commissions.
+After addressing these issues, the mean return improved(3e-6) but remained insufficient to cover commissions.

 ![Return Series](plots/labeling/return_100_run.png)
 ![Return mean](plots/labeling/return_100_run_mean.png)

-For a longer interval, my results suggest that the current strategy may be too risky or that the model may not be adequately trained due to lack of data.
+For a longer interval, though the mean return improved to 3e-4, my results suggest that the current strategy may be too risky or that the model may not be adequately trained due to lack of data.

 ![Return Series](plots/labeling/return_1000_run.png)
 ![Return mean](plots/labeling/return_1000_run_mean.png)